By Andrew Lambe, 30th May 2018 (Updated 13th December 2018)

-Irish companies have a statutory requirement to file their beneficial owner’s details with the newly-established Central Register of Beneficial Ownership (CRBO).
-This new legal requirement was brought in by the 4th Anti-Money Laundering Directive (4AMLD) which required all EU Member States to implement into national law.
-The Companies Registration Office (CRO) has been appointed as the statutory body responsible for the establishment and maintenance of the CRBO.
-There is a grace period of 6 months for companies to make this filing.
-Failure to file within this grace period can result in the company being fined and prosecuted.
+Under the 4th Anti-Money Laundering Directive (4AMLD) all EU Member States need to implement a central register to hold beneficial ownership information.
+In Ireland, the Companies Registration Office (CRO) has been appointed as the statutory body responsible for the establishment and maintenance of the newly-established CRBO (Central Register of Beneficial Owners).
+Once the system goes live companies will have a 6-month grace period to file their beneficial owner’s details with the register.
+Failure to comply with the statutory requirement within the grace period can result in the company being fined and prosecuted.
 Once the company makes the filing, it will only need to file again if or when there is a material change in the composition of the beneficial owner/s.

 What is a beneficial owner?